Home Repair Program

 The City (and POA) would like to remind residents that free sand and sandbags are available at the entrance of fire station 60 on Vacation Dr. Residents are advised to bring their own shovel as there is no guarantee there will be one there.
 If there are no more sandbags, residents should call Community Patrol at 951-244-6841, ext.
 410, for assistance.

 Residents are invited to attend the next City Council Meeting on Wednesday, March 1, at 6:30 p.m. in the Council Chamber at City Hall.
 The agenda will be available the Thursday prior to the meeting at cityofcanyonlake.org.
-Meetings are televised live on Spectrum channel 29 and Verizon channel 39.
+Meetings are televised live at Time Warner Channel 29 and Verizon Channel 39.

 Public Safety Meeting